Angela MacDonnell, Countess of Antrim: Career and family

-In 1951 she exhibited at the first show of the Contemporary Ulster Group.
+In 1951, she exhibited at the first show of the Contemporary Ulster Group.
 Other displays of her work took place in the Institute of the Sculptors of Ireland (1953–7) and the Royal Ulster Academy of Arts (1956).

-An accident in 1962 left Sykes unable for carve due to damage to her hand.
+An accident in 1962 left Angela Antrim, as she often called herself, unable to carve due to damage to her hand.
 At that point she began then to model her figures to allow them to be cast in bronze.

-Throughout the years Sykes was integral to the art movement in Northern Ireland.
-She became an academician of the Royal Ulster Academy of the Arts in 1950, was on their art advisory committee.
+Throughout these years, Lady Antrim was integral to the art movement in Northern Ireland.
+She became an academician of the Royal Ulster Academy of the Arts in 1950, and was on their Art Advisory Committee.
 For many years she was a governor of the Belfast College of Art.
-From the foundation of Ulster Television in 1958, Sykes was one of the directors.
-She was also a trustee of the Ulster Museum, Belfast and was the chair of the museum's arts committee.
+From the foundation of Ulster Television in 1958, Angela Antrim was one of the directors.
+She was also a trustee of the Ulster Museum, Belfast, and was the chair of the museum's arts committee.
 She was President of the Institute of the Sculptors of Ireland in 1956.
-Sykes chaired the organising committee of Art in worship today, an exhibition of postwar church building and works of art, shown in Belfast in 1968.
+Lady Antrim chaired the organising committee of Art in worship today, an exhibition of postwar church building and works of art, shown in Belfast in 1968.
 She served on the Northern Ireland Arts Council, and was a founder and first president of the Association of Ulster Drama Festivals.

 She illustrated several books.
 Two were written as Angela Antrim (she signed artwork as A. A.)